ScriptyChris/PEV-Shop/README.md

 7. [Development](#7-development)
 8. [Credits](#8-credits)

-## 1. Preview
+## 1. Live version and preview
+The app is available live online: https://pev-shop.scriptychris.dev/.

-Below you can watch a [brief preview of the app](https://github.com/ScriptyChris/PEV-Shop/blob/develop/pev-shop-preview.mp4), which presents:
+Below you can watch a brief preview, which presents:
 1) welcome page,
 2) home page,
 3) products dashboard,